4th Grade Syllabus

 Reading

-We will be doing literature book clubs this year with a variety of great books!
+We will be doing literature novel studies this year with a variety of great books!
 We will also be reviewing and developing a variety of reading strategies and focusing on comprehension and vocabulary, as well as completing creative book reports and projects.
 Finally, throughout the year we will be participating in the Accelerated Reader program.
-This program is new this year since Reading Counts is no longer in use.
-We will give you more information on the new program as we learn more this year.
+This program was new last year since Reading Counts is no longer in use.
+This program helps us to monitor student progress in areas such as fluency, comprehension, and vocabulary.
+We will give you more information on the program as we continue to learn more this year.

 Religion